Eia

-Eia or Eye was an early Medieval manor in the parish of Westminster, Middlesex and is now a part of Central London.
+Eia or Eye was an early medieval manor in Westminster, Middlesex.
 It was about one mile west of the Palace of Westminster/Whitehall, about 2 miles west-south-west of the walled City of London, and about half a mile north of the River Thames.

-Today, the area of the manor includes much of Hyde Park (which dates from 1536), the grounds of Buckingham Palace (1703), Belgravia, a country road known later as Park Lane and most parts of Mayfair, Pimlico, and Knightsbridge.
+The area of the manor later became the site of Hyde Park (which dates from 1536), the grounds of Buckingham Palace (1703), Belgravia, Park Lane and most parts of Mayfair, Pimlico, and Knightsbridge.

 Etymology

 The name Eia is believed to have originated as a Latinisation of the Anglo-Saxon word īeg, which means "island", in reference to a rise along a stream/marsh.
 It may have referred to an area known later as Thorney Island, surrounding Westminster Abbey, and formed by the River Tyburn.

 A smaller sub-manor called Ebury or Eybury, containing the hamlet Eye Cross, was originally part of the manor (and are derivations in name).
 Ebury and a corruption of it, Avery, appear as modern place and street names.